 Tire Failure Case

-Our tire expert, Brian Darr, P.E., was called out to examine the right front tire of a tractor trailer due to a tread separation.
+Our tire expert was called out to examine the right front tire of a tractor trailer due to a tread separation.
 Fortunately, the tire stayed inflated (100+psi), and the driver was able to bring the big rig to a controlled stop.
 When our engineer interviewed the shop owner, they stated that they have had a contract with this tractor trailer manufacturer for more than three years.
-Mr. Darr learned that since the start of the contract, the shop has reported having 27 front tire failures on 36 of this popular brand of tractor trailer.
+Our expert learned that since the start of the contract, the shop has reported having 27 front tire failures on 36 of this popular brand of tractor trailer.

 That’s a 75% failure rate.